 As the air gets cooler, the leaves will change colors and begin to fall.
 The days will become shorter and nights longer.
 Many people enjoy this time of year.
 Fall means fun fashions and everything pumpkin.
 Then comes winter holidays, snow and sledding.

 Despite all the great things to look forward to during this time, many suffer from Seasonal Depression.
-Seasonal Depression also known as Seasonal Affective Depression (SAD).
-It is exactly what it sounds like—depression that has a direct link to the ever-changing seasons and lack of sun.
+Seasonal Depression also known as Seasonal Affective Disorder (SAD).
+It is exactly what it sounds like—depression that has a direct link to the ever-changing seasons and sometimes, lack of sun.

 How to Fight Seasonal Depression

-Here, we will break down Seasonal Affective Depression.
+Here, we will break down Seasonal Affective Disorder.
 You will discover who’s at risk for SAD, natural treatments, what medications are common, along with an overview on coping with the disorder.

 Although SAD is common, many write off the disease as the winter blues, but this is a mistake.
 Unfortunately, SAD can become worse, depending on the severity— if left untreated.